ricardojoserf/spotify-playlist-downloader/README.md

 --------------------------------------------------

-## Requirements
+## Steps / Requirements

-#### Get an access token in https://developer.spotify.com/documentation/general/guides/authorization-guide/
+#### 1) Get your own access token

+You can visit the official page (https://developer.spotify.com/documentation/general/guides/authorization-guide/) or follow these instructions:

 - Visit and log into: https://developer.spotify.com/dashboard/applications